St Augustine’s Catholic Academy

 - Reasonable adjustments will always be made to allow access around the school.

 - The school has a disabled toilet, located near to the main entrance.

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

 - Links with all local high schools are already firmly embedded.
 Transition programmes are in place to allow children to progress to the next level of their education confidently.
 Transition programmes are tailored to the individual needs of the child.

-- Meetings are held whilst your child is in Y6 to begin the process of transition into Y7.
-High school staff visit and pupils make regular visits in preparing for the changes ahead.
+- Meetings are held, whilst your child is in Y6, to begin the process of transition into Y7.
+High school staff visit and pupils make visits to complete transition activities, in preparing for the changes ahead.

 - Opportunities for the children to attend workshops at our Academy High School throughout their time at St. Augustine’s.